canonical/ubuntu-server-documentation/tutorial/managing-software.md

 dependencies, which ensures the software can function properly.

 We can see what dependencies a package has using the `install` command.
-Let's run the following command, but we don't want to proceed yet, so let's type
+Let's run the following command, but remember, we **don't** want to proceed with the install yet, so let's type <kbd>N</kbd> when it asks us if we want to continue:
-<kbd>n</kbd> when it prompts us:

 ```bash
 sudo apt install apache2
 ```

-The output below tells us:
+The output should be similar to the below.
+It tells us:
 - which packages we have but don't need (we'll talk about that in the "autoremove" section),
 - additional packages that will be installed (these are our dependencies),